 For now, the Park Chelsea is a large portion of the view from the Southeast Freeway, though this will only last until its sibling 800 New Jersey

-June 9, 2014 - Park Chelsea fronting the new I Street, now built but probably not opening until the building does in early 2015.
+June 9, 2014 - Park Chelsea fronting the new I Street, now built but probably not opening until the building does in late 2015.

 June 9, 2014 -